FTHPC/Correlation_Compressibility/README.md

 NOTE this process takes 3+ hours on a modern laptop, and most clusters do not provide sufficient permissions to run container builds on the cluster.

-Additionally compiling MGRAD -- one of the compressors we use takes >= 4GB ram per core, be cautious with systems with low RAM.
-You may be able compensate by using fewer cores by changing the spack install Instruction in the Dockerfile to have a `-j N` where `N` is the number of cores you wish to use
+Additionally compiling MGRAD -- one of the compressors we use takes >= 4GB RAM per core, be cautious with systems with low RAM.
+You may be able compensate by using fewer cores by changing the spack install instruction in the Dockerfile to have a `-j N` where `N` is the number of cores you wish to use

 ```bash
 # install/module load git-lfs, needed to download example_data for building the container